What a fantastic CES 2015, with new XShot selfie sticks and great people

 Are you already thinking about your next summer adventures and looking for inspiration?

-Follow Evan and Hilary from Pure ADK as they went to Europe to hike the Tour du Mont Blanc over a 10 day span between France, Italy, and Switzerland.
+Follow Evan and Hilary from Pure ADK as they embark on their adventures in the Adirondacks and beyond.
+Check out their journey in Europe to hike the Tour du Mont Blanc over a 10 day span between France, Italy, and Switzerland.
 Be inspired…

 Thank you for the magnificent scenery and for taking your XShot Pro to the top of the Alps!